robo-i/automated-tests/README.md

    Run tests with the following command from the project root folder:
 > gulp

-Note: test run is customazable, it's possible to run a specific suite of tests by using the command:
+Note: test run is customazable, it's possible to run a specific suite of tests in headless chrome or firefox on a certain environment (testing/staging/production).
+If environment isn't explicitly specified, 'https://admin.relay42.com' is used by default.
+If browser isn't specified, chrome is set by default.
+If no suite is specified, all are run by default.
-> gulp --suites=<suite_name>
+> gulp --suites=<suite_name> --browser=<browserName> --frontendUrl=<env>
+Example:
+> gulp --suite=engagements --browser=firefox --frontendUrl=https://staging.relay42.com

 Generated report can be found in ./tmp/report.html and screenshots in ./tmp/reports/img